 Williamson Property Tax Protests - by Value and Property Type

 As Williamson County continues its rise to become one of the most prestigious suburbs in Texas, property values are going to rise with it.
-Nearly one third of all properties in the county are currently protested, with over $88.36 billion in value being protested in 2023 alone.
-Residents and business owners are practicing their right to appeal in record numbers and this is only growing with each year, in a valiant attempt to keep rising costs in check.
-Get in on the action when you enroll in O’Connor’s Property Tax Protection Program™, today.
+Nearly one third of all properties in the county are currently protested, with over $82.18 billion in value being protested in 2024 alone.
+Residents and business owners are practicing their right to appeal in record numbers, and this is only growing each year, in a valiant attempt to keep rising costs in check.
+Get in on the action when you enroll in O’Connor’s Property Tax Protection Program™ today.
 There is no cost to join, and your taxes will be protested for you automatically every year.
 No upfront costs or hidden fees, you will only pay from your savings if you win.
 Enroll, relax, and save.

 Total Parcels and Total Protests WCADSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.